-Date Received Approved () Not Approved ()
+Date Received Approved ( ) Not Approved ( )

 /20 /20

-Signed:
+Signed: operating Teacher

-Signature of Cooperating Teacher
+Signature of Co operating reacher

-Date Received Approved () Not Approved ()
+Date Received Approved ( ) Not Approved ( )

 /20 /20

 Signed:

-Signature of the Director of the Office of Field Experiences

 Student Teaching Record of Attendance

 Attendance During Student Teaching:

 As a reminder, you are required to be in your Student Teaching placements every day indicated on your Student Teaching Assignment Forms (excluding observed holidays and school breaks).
 There are no personal days in Student Teaching, but if an absence cannot be avoided follow the procedures outlined in the Student Teaching Handbook.
 The Dean of the College of Education, Health Sciences, and Human Services (COEHSHS) and Director of the Office of Field Experiences (OFE) will determine on a case-by-case basis the amount of make-up time needed.
 Please remember that absences the day before or after an observed holiday/school break/vacation are not permitted.